- Adelene Cheong

 Charlie teaches a unique style of Vinyasa flow, with an emphasis on correct body alignment, breathing and toning.
 Charlie aspires to share the positive effects that yoga has had on her life with others.
 Her classes are accessible to those of all ages and abilities, maintaining the philosophy that ‘yoga is for all’.

 Charlie is a passionate traveller, so is always looking for new and exciting opportunities abroad.

-Her approach is focussed on improving strength, flexibility and balance while stilling the mind through energetic alignment and rhythmic breathing.
-Her teaching style focusses on precision of narrative, demonstration and subtle adjustment.
-Her sessions incorporate pranayama (breathwork) and meditation techniques to help people experience the more profound aspects of yoga.
-Beginners learn a firm foundation, advanced practitioners find new insight and depth to their practice.
+Her teaching style focusses on precision of narrative, demonstration and subtle adjustments.
+Her sessions incorporate pranayama (breathwork), visualisation, relaxation and meditation techniques to help people experience the more profound aspects of yoga.

 Dan teaches his own style of dynamic Hatha Yoga.

 His influences range from the Yoga Sutras to Martial Arts.
 His classes are much loved and students feel immediate and long-term benefits.
 Dan focuses on fine movements resulting in rapid progress in flexibility and strength.
 Students often remark at the ease with, which they can achieve challenging postures at the end of each class.
 Dan has been teaching Yoga since 1996.
 He trained in Yoga and Massage at the Limaye clinic, Pune India and in Britain.
 He is a well-established Yoga teacher in North West London.
 Dan is also a highly regarded Feldenkrais teacher.